ThPython/Projekt-DIS18a.1--Gruppe1/README.md

 This code was tested on a system with the following specifications:

-- operating system: ...
+- operating system: Windows 10
-- CPU: ...
+- CPU: I7-4790k
-- memory (RAM): ...
+- memory (RAM): 24 GB
-- disk storage: ...
+- disk storage: 1000 GB
-- GPU: ...
+- GPU: Geforce RTX 3070

-The main software requirements are Python...
+The main software requirements are Python, Excel and Gehphi